ncatlab/nlab-content/pages/8/0/6/0/10608/content.md

 For an extensive discussion and relevant quotes of Cantor's platonism and abstractionism see

-* C. O. Hill, _Abstraction and Idealization in Edmund Husserl and Georg Cantor prior to 1895_ , in Hill, Haddock (eds.), _Husserl or Frege, Meaning, Objectivity and Mathematics_ , Open Court Chicago 2000.
+* {#Hill00}C. O. Hill, _Abstraction and Idealization in Edmund Husserl and Georg Cantor prior to 1895_ , in Hill, Haddock (eds.), _Husserl or Frege, Meaning, Objectivity and Mathematics_ , Open Court Chicago 2000.

 The key concepts of 'one' and 'many' taken from Plato's 'Philebus' dialogue reappear in Hegel's "set theory":